1846-1968

 The only remaining memory of a railway was once present in this village.

-King's Lynn station is still in daily use for Ely Cambridge London services, and the station at Dereham is still in use as a heritage railway as far as a newly built station called Wymondham Abbey just to the outside of Wymondham junction that connects up to the Norwich Cambridge line that still also in daily use.
+King's Lynn station is still in daily use for Ely Cambridge London services, and the station at Dereham is still in use as a heritage railway.
+A newly built station called Wymondham Abbey is just outside of Wymondham junction, connecting to the Norwich Cambridge line, which is also in daily use.

-The part between Kings Lynn and Middleton Towers remains open as a freight line for silica sand trains from Sibelco, UK, to various places, mainly in the Northern parts of the Uk.
+The section between Kings Lynn and Middleton Towers remains open as a freight line for silica sand trains from Sibelco, UK, to various places, mainly in the northern parts of the UK.

 For use in the glass industry.